 These include: amphetamine (not methamphetamine), barbiturates, codeine, ketamine, synthetic cannabinoids such as Spice and cannabis.
 GBL and GHB (From April 2021).
 All cathinone derivatives, including mephedrone, methylone, methedrone and MDPV were brought under control as Class B substances in 2010.

 These include: anabolic steroids, minor tranquillisers or benzodiazepines, khat and BZP.
+As of November 8th 2023, Nitrous Oxide is also now a Class C drug.

 Class A drugs are treated by the law as the most dangerous.
 Offences under the Misuse of Drugs Act can include: